AdobeDocs/analytics.en/help/implement/js-implementation/c-mplementation-plug-ins/performancetiming.md

 >[!NOTE]
 >
 >The following instructions require you to alter the data collection code on your site.
 This can affect data collection on your site, and should be done only by a developer with experience using and implementing Adobe Analytics.
-This plugin is compatible only with AppMeasurement tracking libraries.
+This plugin is compatible only with [!DNL AppMeasurement] tracking libraries.

 **Config Section (before doPlugins):**